faizilham/msc-thesis/main/ch4_simple_model.typ

 == Chapter summary

 We define a simplified version of the utilization analysis problem by limiting it to only `create` and `utilize` calls.
 The main goal of formalizing utilization analysis in this simplified version is solving the reference alias problem.
-We first start with the backward-moving analysis, in which the analysis can simply flow back the utilization status starting from any `utilize` call to a `create` calls.
-However, this technique is incompatible with our other goal: handling functions that may require certain utilization status.
+We first start with the backward-moving analysis, in which the analysis can simply flow back the utilization status starting from any `utilize` call to a `create` call.
+However, this technique is incompatible with our other goal: handling functions that may require a certain utilization status.

-We then devise the forward-moving analysis that is more compatible with our other goals.
+We then devise a forward-moving analysis that is more compatible with our other goals.
 The analysis is split into two parts, the safely-reachable value analysis and the utilization analysis.
-We prove that our safely-reachable value analysis infers sound approximations of safely-reachable values, which are contain values that exist exclusively from each other.
-The utilization analysis then become simpler.
-Using the result of the previous analysis, it resolves variables' and expressions' safely-reachable values and mark them as utilized whenever `utilize` calls occur.
+We prove that our safely-reachable value analysis infers sound approximations of safely-reachable values, which contain values that exist exclusively from each other.
+The utilization analysis then becomes simpler.
+Using the result of the previous analysis, it resolves variables' and expressions' safely reachable values and marks them as utilized whenever `utilize` calls occur.

 This simplified problem, however, is only a small part of the utilization tracking problem.
 We need to generalize the problem to include any function calls.
 We shall use the forward-moving analysis as the basis of the general analysis as it is more compatible with the other goals.